Ad1th1/Arduino-Projects/CCNA/CNP/Unicast Routing Protocols.md

       2. Disseminate LSP to every other router by flooding
       3. Form the shortest path tree for every node
-      4. Calculate routing table based on shortest path tree
+      4. Calculate routing table based on shortest path tree ->

+Link State -> complete topology -> flooding

+**Difference between LSR and DVR**
+Features: topology : communication type : convergence : routing loops : algorithm : metric : update : scalability : protocol
+LSR => complete : flooding : faster(only neighbour updates) : less : Djikstra's algo : cost : triggered, partial : highly scalable : OSPF
+DVR => local : exchange(neighbours only) : slower(entire table is shared) : more(count to infinity) : Bellman Ford : hop-count : frequent, periodic : limited : RIP

+**OSPF** (Open Shortest Path First)
+-> routing protocol for IP networks
+-> link state routing algorithm that falls in the group of interior gateway protocol, operating within a single autonomous system
+-> uses cost(bandwidth,delay and load) as metric
+-> better than RIP(uses hop count as metric)
+-> reliable for large and complex networks
+-> maintains link-state databases
+-> state of a given route in the network is the cost and OSPF algorithm allows every router to calculate route cost to any destination

+-> router interface with OSPF will advertise it's link cost to neighbouring routers through multicast, known as hello procedure